splewis/get5/documentation/docs/gotv.md

 of [`get5_demo_name_format`](../configuration/#get5_demo_name_format) and can be disabled by setting that parameter to an empty string.

-Demo recording starts once all teams have readied up and ends shortly following a map result.
+Demo recording starts once all teams have readied up and ends shortly following a map result or when the [`get5_loadbackup`](../commands/#get5_loadbackup) command is issued, which starts a new recording.
 When a demo file is written to disk, the [`Get5_OnDemoFinished`](events_and_forwards.md) forward is called.
 The filename can also be found in the map-section of the [KeyValue stats system](../stats_system/#keyvalue).

 ## Automatic Upload {: #upload }

-In addition to recording demos, Get5 can also upload them to a URL when the series ends.
+In addition to recording demos, Get5 can also upload them to a URL when the recording stops.
 To enable this feature, you must have the [SteamWorks](../installation/#steamworks) extension installed and define the URL with [`get5_demo_upload_url`](../configuration/#get5_demo_upload_url).
 The HTTP body will be the raw demo file, and you can read the [headers](#headers) for file metadata.